tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 - Block encrypted DNS

-Clients MUST treat the network as such an attacker unless given some means of authenticating or otherwise trusting the network.
+Clients cannot assume that their network does not have such an attacker unless given some means of authenticating or otherwise trusting the network.

 Given this type of attacker, discovery mechanisms must be designed carefully to not worsen a client's security or